diaxxu/Gimbaled-rocked-with-active-fin-steering-/README.md

-#  DIY Rocket with TVC & Active Fin Steerin
+#  DIY Rocket with TVC & Active Fin Steering

 This is my custom-designed rocket made in **Fusion 360**, featuring:

 - Thrust Vector Control (TVC) using 2-axis servo-actuated rings
-- Active fin steering system for stability & contr
+- Active fin steering system for stability & control
 - Modular electronics bay (E-Bay) for guidance, telemetry, and recovery
 - Designed for experimental testing with onboard sensor